dolphindb/api-java/README.md

 ```
 boolean success = conn.connect("localhost", 8848, "admin", "123456");
 ```
-If the connection is established without using a username and password, we only have guest privileges.
+If the connection is established without a username and password, we only have guest privileges.
 To be granted more privileges, we can log in by calling conn.login('admin', '123456', true).

 ### 3.Run script